neuropoly/data-management/internal-server.md

 <!-- the #hrefs conflict, so fall back to explicit HTML on this header -->
 <h3 id="admin-permissions">Permissions</h3>

-As admin, you can add or revoke any permissions to any repo (using `perms`)[#permissions].
+As admin, you can add or revoke any permissions to any repo [using `perms`](#permissions).

-You can inspect active permissions on a repo with
+There is unfortunately no way to view permissions *as another user* so you will need to rely on people sending you screenshots if they are having problems but you can at least inspect the active sets of permissions on a repo with

 ```
 ssh git@data.neuro.polymtl.ca perms <repo> -l
 ```

-There is unfortunately no way to view permissions *as another user* so you will need to rely on people sending you screenshots if they are having problems.

 If you need to add new namespaces or finer grained permissions, first, reconsider if the extra complexity and the _risk of locking yourself out_ is worth it.
 Everything you should need to manage the lab should be doable via `ssh git@data.neuro.polymtl.ca help`.
 If you are sure, then review [gitolite's permissions model](https://gitolite.com/gitolite/conf.html) and [official docs for this use case](https://gitolite.com/gitolite/fool_proof_setup.html#administration-tasks), then: